larq/compute-engine/docs/quickstart_android.md

 ```

 After executing the bash script, please accept the Android SDK licence agreement.
-The script will download and unpack the android NDK and SKD under the directory
+The script will download and unpack the Android NDK and SKD under the directory
 `/tmp/lce_android` in the LCE docker container.

 #### Custom android version